COLUMBIA, South Carolina — South Carolina's top prosecutor is pushing for more authority to fight human trafficking.

 In 2012, state legislators passed a measure intended to strengthen South Carolina's anti-human-trafficking laws.
-The law also created the taskforce and gave the attorney general more tools to fight the selling people for sex or labor.
+The law also created the task force and gave the attorney general more tools to fight the selling people for sex or labor.

-Among the recommendations are training for medical professionals and first responders on identifying the signs of human trafficking, providing more emergency shelters for victims and developing a system to follow trafficking activity.
+That panel met for more than a year, reviewing how other states address human trafficking and evaluating which plans might work best.
+Its recommendations, released by Wilson in June, included more training for medical professionals and first responders on identifying the signs of human trafficking, providing more emergency shelters for victims and developing a system to follow trafficking activity.